This page is currently undergoing revisions. If you can’t find what you are looking for, try here.

 - Get a computer that you can use exclusively for anon work.
 It can be an old one from Craigslist or one you were going to recycle.

-- Use one of the wipe programs like DBAN to thoroughly clean your hard drive seven times minimum (each wipe removes only one letter of every filename, so do the math :)
+- Use one of the wipe programs like DBAN to thoroughly clean the hard drive seven times minimum

 - Care Package + MacPack w/ Sekrit Handbook / Download

 - full text with links (no download necessary): http://remainanonymous.org/irc/

 Security-in-a-box – tools and tactics for digital security (same tools as above, but the install versions)

 - Additional warning about Tor, make sure it’s the most recent version